VMD7/deepfake-detection/README.md

 ## Deployment

 The whole project is deployed on the Hugging Face Hub.
-You can interact with the model it with this [link](https://vjdevane-deepfake-detection.hf.space).
+You can interact with this [link](https://vjdevane-deepfake-detection.hf.space).

 ## Contribution Guidelines
 Contributions to the Deepfake Detection are welcome!
 If you have ideas for improvements, new features, or bug fixes, please initiate a thread.